codalab/codalab-worksheets/docs/REST-API-Reference.md

 ### `GET /bundles/<bundle_uuid:re:%s>/locations/`

-Returns a list of BundleLocations associated with the given bundle
+Returns a list of BundleLocations associated with the given bundle.

 Query parameters:
 - `bundle_uuid`: Bundle UUID to get the locations for

 ### `POST /bundles/<bundle_uuid:re:%s>/locations/`

-Adds a new BundleLocation to a bundle
+Adds a new BundleLocation to a bundle.
+Request body must contain the fields in BundleLocationSchema.

 Query parameters:
 - `bundle_uuid`: Bundle UUID corresponding to the new location
-- `bundle_store_uuid`: Bundle Store UUID corresponding to the new location

 ### `GET /bundles/<bundle_uuid:re:%s>/locations/<bundle_store_uuid:re:%s>/`

-Get info about a specific BundleLocation
+Get info about a specific BundleLocation.

 Query parameters:
 - `bundle_uuid`: Bundle UUID to get the location for